 But it did.

 It wasn’t about my cleaning up my act or praying well.
 The rainbow that came and the bed that finally fit were gifts from him, not anything I’d earned.
-Because I just might be right: I may love stuff more than him.
+Because I just might be right: I might love stuff more than him.
 I may be greedy.
-There’s a lot of other, worse stuff that’s true about me, too.
+There’s a lot of other, worse stuff about me, too.
 But God loves me anyway.
 He doesn’t love me because I’m good.
 He just loves me because he loves me.

 When Ezra, age 3, asked me recently why I loved him, I said, “The same reason you love your new baby brother.
 Because you just do.
 And I love you, because I just do, too.”